peterfab9845/tigerftp/README.txt

 - Hostnames can be used as well as IP addresses in tconnect
 - Port can be set in common.h (don't use parens around it, the stringify won't work) -> Default port is 2100
-- Server will bind to all local interfaces
+- Server will bind to local interfaces